gebhardleon/SpheroidSegmentationRegistration/README.md

     conda install --file environment_packages.txt

-3. Download weights.
-Choose between the huge, large or base model. huge (default): https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth
+3. Download the Segment Anything model (doc via https://github.com/facebookresearch/segment-anything/).
+Choose between the huge, large or base model.

+    huge (default): https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth

     large: https://dl.fbaipublicfiles.com/segment_anything/sam_vit_l_0b3195.pth

     base: https://dl.fbaipublicfiles.com/segment_anything/sam_vit_b_01ec64.pth

    I did all the tests with the huge model, which takes about 20 seconds for a frame of 500kb.
    Probably, the smaller ones would also work but if you don't have huge datasets, I recommend to just stick with the huge model which works great.

+## Usage Registration & Segmentation